If you’ve been TTC for a while, you may be wondering about fertility treatments. Is there fertility surgery?

 - Keeping stress in check.
 Sometimes, stress can impact your fertility and chances of implantation.

-- Maintaining a healthy lifestyle ‒ whatever that means for you, like eating more fertility-friendly foods.
+- Maintaining a healthy lifestyle ‒ whatever that means for you, like including exercise, healthy eating habits, or eating more fertility-friendly foods.

 - Cutting some things out, like drinking alcohol, smoking, and caffeine.